 DistributedCache can be used to distribute simple, read-only data/text files and more complex types such as archives and jars.
 Archives (zip, tar, tgz and tar.gz files) are un-archived at the slave nodes.
-Optionally users can also direct the DistributedCache to symlink the cached file(s) into the current working directory of the task via the DistributedCache.createSymlink(Configuration) api.
 Files have execution permissions set.